hkiyomaru/bicamon/README.md

 ##What is Zennoh Viewer

-Zennoh Viewer provides visually understanding of a brain type cognitive architecture.
+Zennoh Viewer provides visually understanding of a brain-inspired cognitive architecture.

 ##Getting Started